neumino/neumino.github.io/movies.md

-### Rings
+### King Cobra
-*Released on 2016-10-27, vote average 8.4*
+*Released on 2016-10-21, vote average 3.2*

-The film revolves around the events that took place before The Ring.
-It tells the story of the years before the video tape came to be and the beginning of how Samara&#39;s terror began.
+Offended by his paltry paycheck, Sean Paul Lockhart falls out with the owner, director, and producer of the label that made his famous Cobra video.
+When the newly minted sex symbol attracts the attentions of a cash-strapped pair of rival producers and performers an all out porn turf war ensues.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/mQXhV4PQl3I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/u6EZvq0BqGk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>